YLu-1258/YLU_blog/_posts/2024-04-22-unit-7-student.md

 **Question:** Why does this code work?

 The code works because all of the elements that are added to the ArrayList are the same type (String).
+The last Hello that we appended is simply just created with the new keyword.
+It is still a string nontheless.

 ### Deleting Items from an `ArrayList`